rollins-cms/cms330-spr20/syllabus.md

 ## Sprints (tentative and subject to change):
 * Sprint 0: Basic C programming (review), Github management (review), course overview
-* Sprint 1: Virtualization I - Processor
+* Sprint 1: Virtualization I - Processor and Scheduling
-* Sprint 2: Scheduling
+* Sprint 2: Virtualization II - Memory
-* Sprint 3: Virtualization II - Memory
+* Sprint 3: Paging and Swapping
-* Sprint 4: Paging and Swapping
+* Sprint 4: Concurrency and Synchronization
-* Sprint 5: Concurrency and Synchronization
+* Sprint 5: Persistent Storage
-* Sprint 6: Persistence and File Systems
+* Sprint 6: File Systems

 ## What I Expect of You:
 * Devote a minimum of 8 hours a week outside of class time